Tetrakern/fictioneer/INSTALLATION.md

     <summary>Example settings</summary><br>
     <p>As a matter of fact, you do not need this kind of plugin at all if you pay a modicum of attention to the images you upload.
 One of the most common yet easy to fix mistakes is uploading over-sized images.
 Obviously, if your header image is 20 MB, your loading time will go down the drain.
 Your site will be even faster without the overhead of this plugin if you just pre-optimize your images.</p>
     <blockquote>
-      <sup>Follow the initial setup guide, then head to <strong>Settings > EWWW Image Optimizer</strong> to review the settings.
+      Follow the initial setup guide, then head to <strong>Settings > EWWW Image Optimizer</strong> to review the settings.
 Also take a look at the <a href="https://docs.ewww.io/article/4-getting-started">official documentation</a>.
-Assume missing options are off, empty, or left to default.</sup><br>
+Assume missing options are off, empty, or left to default.<br><br>
       <strong>Basic settings:</strong>
       <ul>
         <li>- [x] Stick with free mode for now</li>